 The latest State of Embedded Analytics Report (Logi Analytics) shows that software companies credit embedded analytics with dramatic improvements in win rates and reductions in customer turnover.
 71% of respondents attribute increased revenue to embedded analytics features, and 62% report that adding embedded analytics to applications has improved their ability to differentiate themselves against the competition.
 That differentiation is apparent in the bottom-line sales: 68% of responding software companies charge more for their products specifically because they have invested in embedded analytics.

 Companies have traditionally used business intelligence (BI) tools to inform strategic and operational decisions, pulling and sometimes correlating insights from multiple data sources.
 But sometimes BI has occupied a silo of its own.
 At best, this has meant that users must set aside time to pull reports from increasingly monolithic BI platforms.
-At some companies, entire departments have grown around BI services, contributing to the disconnect between the need for information and its provision.
+At some companies, entire departments have grown around BI software, contributing to the disconnect between the need for information and its provision.

 For example, a salesperson wants to know which factors help close deals and which are a waste of time.
 Under the traditional model, they set aside the business application through which they generate sales and query the BI platform.
 They export the results of their BI queries and spend some time reworking them into a format they can easily consult when they’re able to return to their business application.
 Armed with some combination of PDFs and spreadsheets, and wishing their laptops supported four monitors, they’re finally able to bring BI to bear on the business of generating sales.